EEG sues VicForests for not protecting rare Glider habitat

 While we prepare a case to argue in court, EEG and its lawyers have managed to stop logging machinery from doing extensive damage to some of the best, unburnt Greater Glider habitat remaining in East Gippsland.
 As well as these forests SW of Bendoc, (where a blockade camp had been for months), we are also hoping to extend VicForests legal undertaking to not log in all other glider-rich, unburnt or lightly burnt forests in East Gippsland.

-Gliders have suffered an 80% reduction in their population in East Gippsland over the last 20 years of logging and bushfires.
-The 2019-20 Black Summer fires burnt 80% of the region.
+Gliders have suffered an 80% reduction in their population in some areas over the last 20 years of logging and bushfires.
+Then the 2019-20 Black Summer fires burnt 80% of East Gippsland, the stronghold for the species.
 This alone illustrates the desperate need to urgently protect all Glider habitat.
-It has been 18 months since the devastating bushfires, yet no added protection or recognition of now imperiled wildlife like the Greater Glider, has been formalised.
+It has been 18 months since the devastating bushfires, yet no added protection or recognition of now imperiled wildlife like the Greater Glider is, has been formalised.

 Protests and wildlife surveys by GECO and others helped to keep logging contractors at bay for a few months until VicForests engaged extremely expensive 24/7 security guards to camp on site and prevent tree sits and lock-ons being set up at night.
 VicForests then managed to chainsaw and bulldoze a few ha of forested habitat over about four days while the urgent injunction was prepared for the Supreme Court by our sharp shooting lawyers.